-Article I 1.
-This Directive concerns the quality of water intended for human consumption.
-2. The objective of this Directive shall be to protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean.
+Reference Requirements of directive (EU) 2020/2184 Interpretation Article I This Directive concerns the quality of water intended for human consumption for all in the Union.
+The objectives of this Directive are to protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean, and to improve access to water intended for human consumption.
 The consumer must be protected from the adverse effects of any contamination of water intended for human consumption by the FBO ensuring that the water is wholesome and clean.
-Compliance with Council Directive 98/83/EC should ensure this.
+Compliance with Directive (EU) 2020/2184 should ensure this.

-Reference Requirements of Council Directive 98/83/EC, as amended Interpretation Article 2(1a) For the purposes of this Directive: I. 'water intended for human consumption' shall mean: (a) all water either in its original state or after treatment, intended for drinking, cooking, food preparation or other domestic purposes, regardless of its origin and whether it is supplied from a distribution network, from a tanker, or in bottles or containers; This section of the Guidance Note provides interpretation of the requirements of 'other water' sold in bottles or containers.
+Reference Requirements of Directive (EU) 2020/2184 Interpretation Article 2(1a) For the purposes of this Directive, the following definitions apply: 1. 'water intended for human consumption' means: (a) all water either in its original state or after treatment, intended for drinking, cooking, food preparation or other domestic purposes in both public and private premises, regardless of its origin and whether it is supplied from a distribution network, supplied from a tanker, or put into bottles or containers, including This section of the Guidance Note provides interpretation of the requirements of 'other water' sold in bottles or containers.
 Article 2(1b) and Article 2(2) do not apply to 'other water' sold in bottles or containers.

 Article 3 provides for exemptions.
-Ireland has no exemptions from the requirements outlined in Council Directive 98/83/EC for 'other water' sold in bottles or containers.
+Ireland has no exemptions from the requirements outlined in Directive (EU) 2020/2184 for 'other water' sold in bottles or containers.